New Year’s Traditions

 Finland: “I can read your…tin(?)”

 The Finnish like to predict the outcome of the upcoming year by pouring molten tin into water and deciphering the meanings of the shapes!
-Some examples would include a heart or ring symbolizing a wedding in the New Year, a pig would bring plenty of food and a ship would mean lots of travel!
+Some examples for New Year’s would include a heart or ring symbolizing a wedding, a pig would bring plenty of food and a ship would mean lots of travel!
 (What if you can’t figure it out?
 Do we just guess?)

 Belarus: “The Marriage Games”